 As Amit Khera, M.D., Director of Preventative Cardiology at UT Southwestern might say, prevention is the best medicine for your heart.
 Exercising regularly, eating the right foods, and knowing your body mass index can help keep your heart healthy now and prevent any problems down the road.

 Amit Khera, M.D., Director of UT Southwestern Medical Center’s Preventive Cardiology Program, on the numbers everyone should know about their heart health.
 Prevention really is the best medicine.

 UT Southwestern dietitians did live cooking demonstrations of healthy, kid-friendly meals.
 They also provided recipes and video tutorials for some of their favorite healthy – and delicious – recipes, including sweet potato nachos and white bean and tomato bruschetta salad, below.

 We also explored the power of exercise.
 In important studies conducted in his human physiology laboratory, Benjamin Levine, M.D., founder and Director of the Institute for Exercise and Environmental Medicine and Professor of Internal Medicine/Cardiology and Distinguished Professor of Exercise Sciences at UT Southwestern, found that regular exercise can prevent – and even reverse – aging characteristics of the heart.

-Our cardiology fellows shared their advice for incorporating exercise into a busy routine and one of them even underwent a cardiopulmonary exercise stress test, which we shared as a live video on Facebook.
+Our cardiology fellows shared their advice for incorporating exercise into a busy routine and one of them even underwent a cardiopulmonary exercise stress test.

 We also hosted the Million Step Challenge at William P. Clements Jr. University Hospital, where our employees walked more than 1.1 million steps in one day – a true testament of their commitment to demonstrate a healthy lifestyle.